mortarbug/PythonCoursework/README.md

 # PythonCoursework
-Python milestone projects for my Python Programming Course.
+Python homework for my Python programming Courses.

-Includes a tic-tac-toe game and a Blackjack game.
+Tic Tac Toe: Is a simple 2-player tic tac toe game.

+Blackjack: Is a basic blackjack game, which I'll revisit in the future to focus more on OOP.

+911 Calls: A data manipulation and visualization homework.
+Uses Numpy, Pandas, Matplotlib, Seaborn